Resources for Visiting Researchers

 You must apply to use the Bodega Marine Reserve and adjacent areas before you begin your research or instruction.

-- You must submit an application and an activity request- Apply online, see Reservation & Application System.
+- You must submit an application and reservation request- Apply online, see Reservation & Application System.
 This is the same online form for applying for Housing or Laboratory use.
-The Reserve staff will receive an email when you submit an activity request, and you will be notified by email when the Reserve staff approves the activity request.
+The Reserve staff will receive an email when you submit a reservation request, and you will be notified by email when the Reserve staff approves the reservation request.

 - We recommend that you discuss your plans with the Reserve Research Coordinator, before application.